ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 write, And talk of men and things, The
 other took no paper, mid While strolling
 through the wool, .&#x27;A tree fell down
 upon bis crown.
 And hurt lum as it
+should ; &#x27;Had he been reading of the
+news At home, HU-* neighbour jim, .
+I&#x27;ll
+bet u cent this occident &#x27;Had not
+befallen bim
 </td></tr></table>

 ---